rkallepu/AngularBasic/README.md

-# magellan-May-04
-Angular JS Applications
+# Basic Angular JS Application
-//CurrentWeather - Make use of all the information received from the Api and adjust CSS (Prettify)

-//githubSearch - Add custom CSS to make the page look good
+CurrentWeather
+Make call to the API (with required query parameters) - http://api.openweathermap.org/data/2.5/forecast/daily Show the received information on the fornt-end

+githubSearch
+Make call to the github API (use any search keyword) Show the received information on the front-end